YTKme/dotfiles/README.md

 ## Overview

-The Dotfiles (or .files), are files whose filename starts with a dot (`.`).
+The dotfiles (or .files), are files whose filename starts with a dot (`.`).
 They are user specific application configuration files stored in plain text.